Justin Bibbs

-Justin Michael Bibbs (born January 14, 1996) is an American professional basketball player for the Panteras de Aguascalientes of the Liga Nacional de Baloncesto Profesional.
-He played college basketball for the Virginia Tech Hokies.
+Justin Michael Bibbs (born January 14, 1996) is an American professional basketball player for Zalakerámia of the Nemzeti Bajnokság I/A. He played college basketball for the Virginia Tech Hokies.

 Early life

 Bibbs is the nephew of Pro Football Hall of Fame inductee Mike Haynes.
 Bibbs helped lead Montverde Academy to two national titles and a 28–0 record in his senior year.
 He was ranked one of the top shooting guards by several recruiting services.

 College career

 Bibbs averaged 11.4 points and 3 rebounds per game as a freshman on an 11–22 team.
 As a sophomore, Bibbs posted 11.7 points per game on a team that finished 20–15 and reached the NIT.
 In Bibbs's junior season at Virginia Tech, he led the team to a 22–11 record and a berth in the NCAA Tournament for the first time since 2007.
 He averaged 9.2 points per game, shooting 43 percent from behind the arc.
 He had a season-high 18 points in three games.
 As a senior, Bibbs averaged 13.3 points, 2.5 rebounds, and 1.5 assists per game, shooting 40% on three-pointers.
 He was also one of the best defenders on the team and was often tasked with guarding the opposing team's best player.
 After the season Bibbs participated in the Portsmouth Invitational Tournament.